OctopusDeploy/docs/docs/administration/authentication/authentication-providers/azure-ad-authentication.md

 To use Azure Active Directory (AAD) authentication with Octopus you will need to get a few pieces lined up just right:

-1. Configure AAD to trust your Octopus Deploy instance (by setting it up as an App in AAD)
+1. Configure AAD to trust your Octopus Deploy instance (by setting it up as an App in AAD).
 2. Optionally map AAD Users into Roles so you the users can be automatically connected to Octopus Teams.
 3. Configure your Octopus Deploy instance to trust and use AAD as an Identity Provider.